trifle-io/trifle-io.github.io/docs/stats/drivers/dummy.md

 title: Dummy
 parent: Driver
 grand_parent: Trifle::Stats
-nav_order: 2
+nav_order: 3
 ---

 # Dummy

-Sample of using custom driver that does, well, nothing useful.
+Not a real driver, just an example how you could write your own driver in 10 lines.
+This one does, well, nothing useful.

 ```ruby
 irb(main):001:1* class Dummy